How to Make Professional Email Templates With Quizzes [+Examples]

 The best part about embedding a quiz in emails is that the user can take the quiz without being redirected to the landing page.
 This increases the conversion rate multifold.

-GoDaddy allows the users to find out their ideal site builder with the help of an interesting embedded quiz in their email campaign.
+GoDaddy allows users to find out their ideal site builder with the help of an interesting embedded quiz in their email campaign.

 It helps the user understand whether they would need professional web services or a DIY website builder.